oceanprotocol-archive/OEPs/12/README.md

     An example of a complete DDO can be found [here](./ddo.example.json).
 Please do note that the condition's order in the DID document should reflect the same order in on-chain service agreement.

 1. PUBLISHER publishes the DDO in the Metadata Store (OceanDB) using AQUARIUS.
-This DDO must include at least one service of type "Computing".
+This DDO must include at least one service of type "computing".

 [Here](ddo.computing.json) you have an example of the DDO including a Computing service.
 Below you can find a small fraction of this: